appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 ```
 Our MySQL is ready now.

-### Deploy ProxySQL
+#### Deploy ProxySQL
-Lets create a ProxySQL cluster with name `proxy-mysql-server` in the `demo` namespace.
-As we are currently supporting version `2.3.2` only , so set the version accordingly.
+Let's create a ProxySQL cluster with name `proxy-mysql-server` in the `demo` namespace.
+As we are currently supporting version `2.3.2` only, so set the version accordingly.
 In the `spec.backend` section we need to mention necessary information about our MySQL server.
 We just need to mention the MySQL object reference and replica count.
-We can skip the `spec.tls` section if we don't want to secure the proxysql frontend connections , but here we have mentioned that as we are going to test the functionality.
-It's an enterprise feature, so you need to have the kubedb enterprise operator in your cluster.
+We can skip the `spec.tls` section if we don't want to secure the proxysql frontend connections, but here we have mentioned that as we are going to test the functionality.
+It's an enterprise feature, so you need to have the KubeDB enterprise operator in your cluster.

 * Let's create the yaml first.
 ```yaml